-- Additional remediation consisting of limited excavation-backfill purging to control hydraulic migration (and achieve some measure of mass recovery) and injection of ORCTM or similar compound in the vicinity of wells MW-3B and MW-4B is recommended to mitigate the increased concentrations in those downgradient wells.
-In addition, injection of ORC-like product is recommended in the area of the residual source contamination excavation area on the northern subject property boundary (following groundwater purging) to address contamination in the vicinity of well MW-1B. - SES recommends following up with ACEH following its receipt of this report, to discuss the requirements to move the site toward regulatory closure. - We recommend that all future technical reports be provided to the appropriate regulatory agencies, including electronic uploads ACEH's "ftp" system and the State Water Board's GeoTracker system. - Continued semiannual groundwater monitoring of site wells should be continued as requested by ACEH to monitor the level of breakdown accomplished by the ORC application, to evaluate the magnitude and stability of the contaminant plume over time, and to determine whether site closure criteria can be met. - Reimbursement requests should continue to be submitted under the State of California Tank Cleanup Fund.
+■ A remedial action workplan should be developed with the concurrence of ACEH to control continued offsite hydraulic migration of petroleum hydrocarbon contamination in groundwater.
+The workplan should include injection of ORCTM or a similar compound in the vicinity and depth intervals represented by wells MW-3B and MW-4B to mitigate the persistent TVHg groundwater concentrations in these downgradient wells.
+In addition, injection of an ORCTM product is recommended to treat areas of the residual source contamination that exist on the northern subject property boundary in the vicinity of well MW-1B and to a lesser extent east of well MW-2A.
+An additional remedial measure consisting of limited excavation-backfill groundwater purging would result in some measure of mass recovery and should also be considered.

+- SES recommends following up with ACEH following its receipt of this report, to discuss the requirements to move the site toward regulatory closure. - We recommend that all future technical reports be provided to the appropriate regulatory agencies, including electronic uploads ACEH's "ftp" system and the State Water Board's GeoTracker system. - Continued semiannual groundwater monitoring of site wells should be continued as requested by ACEH to evaluate the magnitude and stability of the contaminant plume over time, and to determine whether site closure criteria can be met. - Reimbursement requests should continue to be submitted under the State of California Tank Cleanup Fund.